 Latin and Greek

-Students who have studied two or more years of Latin in high school are required to take a written placement test offered during the On-Campus Information Sessions in June or New Student Orientation in August.
+Students who have studied two or more years of Latin in high school are required to take a placement test offered during New Student Orientation in August.
 Students who have studied ancient Greek should contact the Chair of the Classical Studies Department.

 Advanced placement in these languages is done through consultation with the corresponding language professor during New Student Orientation in August.
 See the Orientation schedule for times and locations.